jfmengels/elm-review/README.md

 - **NoExtraBooleanComparison** - Forbid extraneous comparisons with booleans, like `(isAdmin user) == True`.
 - **NoImportingEverything** - Forbid importing everything from your module.
 This can especially be confusing to newcomers when the exposed functions and types are unknown to them.
 - **NoUnusedVariables** - Reports variables that are declared but never used.
+- **NoUnusedTypeConstructors** - Reports type constructors that are declared but never used.

 The following is a list of rules that were temporarily removed when changing the AST implementation, and which can potentially be re-added later.
 - **NoExposingEverything** - Forbid exporting everything in your modules `module Main exposing (..)`, to make your module explicit in what it exposes.